 After a year separation, either spouse can petition the court for a divorce.
+How long does a divorce take?
 Divorce itself can take either a short time or a long time to complete depending on any opposition from the divorcing parties.

 A contested divorce can extend over a period of months.

 In Raleigh, a divorce can be filed at the Wake County Courthouse, located at 316 Fayetteville Street, Raleigh NC.